 Very disappointed with Passages school.
 My children complained all year so they will not be returning.
 The administration is horrible and they lack knowledge personality and problem solving skills.
 Need better leadership besides a new principal.

 Passages Elementary Charter School is a charter middle school in Chicago.
 The principal of Passages Elementary Charter School is Nicole Feinberg.
-426 students attend Passages Elementary Charter School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+426 students attend Passages Elementary Charter School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
 27% of the Passages Elementary Charter School students are "limited in English proficiency."
 86% of the 426 students here are classified as "economically disadvantaged", and 88% get reduced lunch prices.
 Stockton Elementary School is one of the nearest middle schools.

 - Ceramics sculpture

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.2%||0%|

 |Students eligible for free or reduced-price lunch program||88%||86%|